nikkiricks/nikkiricks/README.md

 - [A Recap of My Software Engineering Immersive Experience at General Assembly — in 12 Tweets](https://medium.com/dev-genius/a-recap-of-my-software-engineering-immersive-experience-at-general-assembly-in-12-tweets-d750fa95c766)
 - [How is your time spent in a tech bootcamp, exactly?](https://medium.com/dev-genius/how-is-your-time-spent-in-a-tech-bootcamp-exactly-6d2e1911a3fd)
 - [What my post-software engineering bootcamp 3 month job search looked like](https://medium.com/dev-genius/what-my-post-software-engineering-bootcamp-3-month-job-search-looked-like-d037d474093d)

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/nikki-ricks/)